bahim22/work/Docs2/bash_cmds.md

         {list | search | show | update | install pkg[{=pkg_ver_number | /target_release}]... | remove pkg... | upgrade | full-upgrade | edit-sources | {-v --version} |{-h--help}}
 ```

+>
-> apt provides a high-level commandline interface for the package management  system.
+interface for package management system.
->> can also use more advanced apt-get(8) and apt-cache(8)
+(apt-get & apt-cache can be used as well)

 - `update` (apt-get(8)) update is used to download package information from all configured sources.
 Other commands operate on this data to e.g. perform package upgrades or search in and display details about all packages available for installation
 - `upgrade` (apt-get(8)) upgrade is used to install available upgrades of all packages   currently installed on the system from the sources configured via  sources.list(5).
 New packages will be installed if required to satisfy dependencies, but existing packages will never be removed.
 If an upgrade for a package requires the removal of an installed package the upgrade for this package isn\'t performed.